Semantic Regexes: Auto-Interpreting LLM Features with a Structured Language: Results

 \subsection{Semantic Regexes Improve Conciseness and Consistency}

 While semantic regexes are similarly accurate to natural language descriptions, their structure offers distinct benefits for interpreting LLM feature behavior (\cref{fig:example-gallery}).

 \paragraph{Semantic regexes are more concise than natural language descriptions.} Concise feature descriptions adhere to explanation norms~\citep{miller2019explanation}, making them easier to scan and interpret.
-While natural language descriptions often require verbose phrases to capture a feature's activation pattern~\citep{huang2023rigorously}, semantic regexes can encode the same information in more compact form using its signal-rich components.
-For example, in \cref{fig:example-gallery} top, the verbose natural language description \example{The presence of the sequence 54 indicating a year, time, or numeric reference frequently associated with events} can be expressed as \srr{\symbo{54}}, and \example{Frequent use of verbs related to journalism that denote the act of covering or reporting on events or issues, often in a critical context} reduces to \srr{\context{journalism}{\lexeme{cover}}}.
+While natural language descriptions often require verbose phrases to capture a feature's activation pattern~\citep{huang2023rigorously}, semantic regexes can encode the same information in a more compact form using its signal-rich components.
+For example, in \cref{fig:example-gallery} top, the verbose natural language description \example{The presence of the sequence 54 indicating a year, time, or numeric reference frequently associated with events} can be expressed as \srr{\symbo{54}}.
 Quantitatively, semantic regexes are consistently shorter.
 Across 100 randomly sampled features per layer in \gpt, \gemmasm, and \gemmalg, the median description length is 41 characters (IQR: 19–59) compared to 139 (IQR: 119–166) for \eleuther and 55 (IQR: 46–66) for \oai.
-This compactness directly benefits interpretability, allowing human and model evaluators to parse shorter feature descriptions without sacrificing accuracy.
+This conciseness directly benefits interpretability, allowing human evaluators in \cref{sec:human-study} to parse shorter descriptions without distracting details.

 \paragraph{Semantic regexes are more consistent than natural language descriptions.} LLMs often contain redundant features that activate on similar inputs and serve the same function.
 In circuit identification applications, recognizing redundant features helps reduce circuit complexity and identify the complete mechanistic circuit~\citep{ameisen2025circuit}.
 Since the semantic regex language constrains the space of allowable expressions, it produces more consistent descriptions for similar features, making redundancy easier to detect.
 For example, in \cref{fig:example-gallery} middle, two redundant features from different layers of \gemmasm both activate on the token \example{Advertisement}.
 While their natural language descriptions differ (\example{the word Advertisement} vs. \example{advertisement markers}), their semantic regex descriptions are identical: \srr{\symbo{Advertisement}}.